TylerFair/gasgiant_retrievals/README.md

   this currently is supported for the exoTEDRF reduction (https://github.com/radicamc/exoTEDRF), but also has manually swappable functions for Eureka (https://github.com/kevin218/Eureka).
 It's also easy to hack your own fluxcube unpacking function following these ones.
 The full code is controlled by a .YAML file.

+Works In Progress:
+- Make retrieval faster for most high-dimensional cases
+- Add native multiple instrument offset support
+- Clean up high-memory demand of fitting script by partitioning runs (which will introduce minor overhead but make it useable for small GPU/RAM machines)